 I added in some buckwheat and chickpeas for a dose of complete protein, kale for green goodness, cranberries for sweetness, walnuts for crunch, and avocado for creaminess, then whipped up a tangy, umami rich dressing to go on top.
 This salad makes the perfect make-ahead meal and it travels well, too!
 Hello, work and school lunches!Print

-This warming winter salad is packed with crispy roasted cauliflower and sweet potatoes, toothsome buckwheat, chickpeas, and kale.
+This warming salad is packed with crispy roasted cauliflower and sweet potatoes, toothsome buckwheat, chickpeas, and kale.
 Avocado gives this salad some richness and a tahini-balsamic vinaigrette provides a crave-worthy boost of umami flavour.
-It makes the perfect lunch or light dinner on a chilly fall or winter day!
+It makes the perfect lunch or light dinner on a chilly day!

 - 1 cup raw buckwheat groats